 change any of the package names as this will interfere with

-The code uses two libraries: JOGL for OpenGL bindings, and
+The code uses three libraries: JOGL for OpenGL bindings,

-vecmath for classes useful for math with 2D (and 3D) vectors.
+vecmath for classes useful for math with 2D (and 3D) vectors, and

 The vecmath package is available as part